lthms/soap.coffee-lthms/site/posts/StackedGit2.md

 The pragmatic answer is definitely to come back to git branches *for this particular use case*, but it's not the *fun* answer.
-So from time to time, I try to experiment alternative approaches.
+So from time to time, I try to experiment with alternative approaches.
 My current intuition is that, by adopting a naming convention for my patches, I could probably implement a thin tooling on top of Stacked Git to deal with dependents commits.